Microelectronics Research Unit (MIC) creates new electronic materials and solutions for Devices & Things.

 Sensors based on various phenomena that measure one or more physical or chemical quantities or biological activity.

-Components for wireless communication and applications utilising them, e.g. antennas, waveguides, filters, resonators, microwave sensors, etc.
+Components for wireless communication and applications utilizing them, e.g. antennas, waveguides, filters, resonators, microwave sensors, etc.

 Research Profiles